 Like humans, plants also must deal with an onslaught of potentially harmful viruses and bacteria.
 What’s different, though, is how they’ve developed what Dr. Rawls calls a natural intelligence to fight them.

 Long used for therapeutic benefits, garlic is known for its ability to help balance the good and bad microbes in the microbiome (the sum of all the microbes in your body).
-More recent research shows garlic also helps enhance the immune system by stimulating certain immune cells and regulating secretion of cytokines — natural chemicals produced by immune cells that help the immune system communicate and function.
+More recent research shows garlic also helps enhance the immune system and support cellular health by stimulating certain immune cells and regulating secretion of cytokines — natural chemicals produced by immune cells that help the immune system communicate and function.

 In one double-blind, placebo-controlled study published in Advances in Therapy, participants took either a garlic supplement or a placebo for 12 weeks from November to February.
 During that time, only about a third of people in the garlic group got colds, while nearly all of the placebo group did.
 The placebo-takers were also more likely to catch more than one cold during the three-month period, and their symptoms persisted longer (5 days versus 1.5 for the garlic group).